kjgdhrhrrgg/twitch_bot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/kjgdhrhrrgg/twitch_bot) <br/>

-4. Go to "Manage App" and then navigate to the Resources Tab.
+4. Go to "Manage App" and then navigate to the Resources tab.
-5. Disable "web npm start" and enable "worker npm start".
+5. **Disable** "web npm start" and **enable** "worker npm start".
 6. The bot should be running 24/7 now.
+7. Automatic updates aren't here yet.
+So if I update the bot, you have to manually delete the current version of the bot and deploy it from here again.

+# Setup local

+I'm too lazy currently lol.

 # Disclaimer